A fully updated version of this guide is now available at our sister site, Playing Pioneer:

 You cut six 3-drops for additional cheap removal and add a backdoor out to Storm the Festival hitting large creatures.
 You must stay lean and low to the ground.
 Do not give them any time to breathe and if you do end up in a board stall, make sure you have enough early chip damage to make a Brave the Elements lethal.

 If you are on the play and keep them off their early plays, you will easily run them over.
 The hardest games are on the draw when they lead on a Sylvan Caryatid or have a Voracious Hydra to interact with your board.

 This matchup is a push and pull where you both play early creatures that grow and want to get into combat.
 Prioritize Thalia, Guardian of Thraben and Brutal Cathar to try and keep them off-balance.
 Be careful of Favored Hoplite as the damage fog on heroic can blow out your blocks, especially if you are using a Thalia’s first strike to try and win combat.
 You also need to watch out for Reckless Rage.

 Try to leverage your early creatures to force through trades and then use your removal to out grind until you have an overwhelming board position.

 Like most Aggro mirrors, this one will usually go long.
 Brave the Elements is a huge swing card, and you want to maximize early interaction alongside making combat difficult.
 Your only goal in this matchup is to play powerful threats, ideally Thalia’s Lieutenant, Brutal Cathar, and Extraction Specialist.

 Hold your Portable Hole for their Lieutenants or other large creatures that can win combat and play with the understanding that if you get into a board stall, Brave the Elements will almost always be lethal for either side.

 Tips and Tricks

-Thanks so much for reading and stay safe out there!
+Thanks for Reading and be sure to stay safe out there!